Soccer-Ronaldo felt 'provoked' by Man Utd boss Ten Hag in Spurs win

 "I will be honest with you, it's something that I regret, leaving the stadium (against Tottenham)...
 A coach to put me in three minutes in a game (is) not allowed for me.
 Sorry, I'm not that kind of player.
 I know what I can give to the teams."

-United said on Monday that they would address Ronaldo's comments that he felt betrayed by the club and was being forced out only after establishing the full facts.
+United said this week that they would address Ronaldo's comments that he felt betrayed by the club and was being forced out only after establishing the full facts.

+The club added on Friday they had initiated "appropriate steps" in response to Ronaldo's interview.

+"We will not be making further comment until this process reaches its conclusion," United said.

 ((Aadi.Nair@thomsonreuters.com;))